bra1nDump/ai-task-vscode/docs/features/multi-file-diff/ideas.md

 ## Still record the video to showcase the potential
 - Try on miro repository (url provider would be really nice here because I can just give the lint to the review)
-- Over specify the task
+- Over specify the task and get the video working

 ## Improve chain of thought prompt before creating the more work fix.